trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 — Max Tegmark

-This is asking also, how can we think, as in how does the brain actually work?
+This is asking also, how can we think, as in how does the brain  work?
 An as of yet unanswered question.

 #### What is Memory?